slsinco/PowerShell-Scripts/README.md

 # PowerShell Scripts

-Multiple PowerShell scripts that have been useful in daily operations</BR>
+Multiple PowerShell scripts that have been useful in my day to day operations.</BR>
 Most of the Scripts Results are sent to screen.

 ## Example Use of PowerShell Scripts